 Signs in Their Proper Place

 Spiritual maturity is not demonstrated by predicting outcomes.
-It is demonstrated by trusting the Father’s authority and living under Christ’s reign.
+It is demonstrated by trusting the Father’s authority and living faithfully under Christ’s reign.

 The Security of Fixed Authority